Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: The fluctuating Boltzmann equation

 4) {\it Away from equilibrium, fluctuations exhibit long range correlations.}

-The covariance of the fluctuation field (at equal times and) at different points $x_1, x_2$ is not zero when~$|x_1-x_2|$ is of order one (and decays slowly with $|x_1-x_2|$).
-This is typical of non equilibrium fluctuations \cite{EC81}.
-In the hard sphere gas at low density, it is again related to recollisions, and the proof of Theorem \ref{thmTCL} will provide an explicit formula quantifying this effect.
+The covariance of the fluctuation field at different points $x_1, x_2$ is not zero when~$|x_1-x_2|$ is of order one (and decays slowly with $|x_1-x_2|$).
+At variance with \eqref{eq: fluctuation field at time zero} which is $\delta-$correlated, at positive times a smooth dynamical contribution to the covariance emerges, which is non zero on macroscopic distances.
+This feature is typical of non equilibrium fluctuations as discussed in \cite{EC81}.
+In the hard sphere gas at low density, this dynamical contribution originates again from dynamical correlations.
+The proof of Theorem \ref{thmTCL} will provide an explicit formula describing this effect, showing that the long range contribution to the covariance formula can be expressed in terms of dynamics involving correlations (see \cite{S81}, and Proposition \ref{Prop: covariance OU} page~\pageref{Prop: covariance OU}).

+\begin{Rmk} Note that a fluctuation theorem in the spirit of Theorem {\rm\ref{thmTCL}} was proved first in the context of a mean-field limit of Hamiltonian particle systems, interacting by means of smooth, weak and long-range forces \cite{BH77} (see also \cite{HL73,GV79} for early results on quantum mechanical models).
+However, this situation is deeply different from ours.
+The macroscopic limit is governed by the Vlasov equation, which is a reversible equation with no entropy production.
+Correspondingly, there is no dynamical noise in the fluctuating equation: the fluctuations evolve deterministically according to the linearized Vlasov equation. \end{Rmk}